Canonbie: History

 Canonbie was the main population centre within the Debatable Lands, bounded on the west by the River Sark, to the east by the River Esk and Liddel Water, on the north by the Bruntshiell Moor and Tarras Moss, and on the south by the estuary of the Esk.
 The main families holding land and exerting influence in the area were the Graemes, Armstrongs, Elliots and Bells.

 Canonbie Parish had an Austin priory at Hallgreen, dating back to about 1165.
 The priory was destroyed during the reign of Henry VIII after the Battle of Solway Moss in 1542.
 A grassy mound in a field near the present day church is believed to be the only remnant of the ruins.
 Remains of a Roman station crown a rising ground near the old Gilnockie station; and ruins of famous mediaeval strongholds are at Hollows and Harelaw; remains of other mediaeval strengths are at Mumbyhirst, Auchenrivock, Hallgreen, Woodhouselees, and Sark.

 Gilnockie Castle lies immediately left of the north side of Canonbie Bridge, occupying a strong defensive site and was once the seat of the Armstrongs, Lairds of Mangerton.
 It was the home of John Armstrong of Gilnockie and was unfinished at the time of his death.
 Not much of the castle remains.
 When James V became king of Scotland, one of his objectives was to restore order in his kingdom and to pacify the borders.
 He commanded an army of 12,000 men.
 He ordered all earls, lords, barons, freeholders and gentlemen to meet at Edinburgh with a month's supplies, and then to proceed to Teviotdale and Annandale.
 The nobles were to bring their dogs with them.
 After hunting for a few days, the King offered safe conduct to Armstrong for an audience.
-Armstrong was the laird of Kilnockie and was felt by all Scots to be as good a chieftain. as there was within the borders, either in Scotland or England.
+Armstrong was the laird of Kilnockie and was felt by all Scots to be as good a chieftain as there was within the borders, either in Scotland or England.
 He and his men were hanged in the trees of Carlanrig churchyard.
-There is a legend that persists to this day that the dule trees upon which they were hung withered and died and that the same has happened to any trees which were planted since.
+There is a legend that persists to this day that the Dule trees (gallows) upon which they were hung withered and died and that the same has happened to any trees which were planted since.
 He is said to have shouted to the King.
 "I have asked grace at a graceless face."
 His execution weakened James' authority in the borders and was a grave mistake on the King's part.

 Canonbie was immortalised in a poem by Sir Walter Scott entitled Marmion.
 A famous section covers the exploits of young Lochinvar.
 Having stolen the hand of the bride of Netherby Hall, about 3 mi south of Canonbie, the dashing knight is chased through Canonbie, but makes good his escape.

 Canonbie was deeply affected by the 2001-foot and mouth crisis, with all the surrounding farms losing their herds.
 It is only 5 mi north of Longtown, where the disease was first spotted at the livestock market.